 They should also be told: do you know that that there is no knowledge?
 If they say yes, then they have affirmed knowledge, a knower, and information.
 And if they say: “we do not know that there is no knowledge”, we tell them: then why have you judged that there is no knowledge, when you do not know that there is no knowledge?

 The second group from them are doubters.
 They say: “we do not know whether or not anything is real”.
-If those doubt their own existence, then they belong to the first group.
+If those doubt their own existence, then they belong to the first group [and so what applies to the first group, applies to them].
 And if they do not doubt their own existence, then they have affirmed some truth.

-They should also be asked about the [the first group of] stubborn sophists.
-If they claim that this first group’s negation of all reality is a true belief, then they belong to the first group.
+They should also be asked about the stubborn sophists [the first group].
+If they claim that this first group’s negation of all reality is a true belief, then they belong to the first group [and so what applies to the first group, applies to them].
 And if they negate the beliefs of the stubborn sophists, then they have negated their own belief in the truth of all beliefs.

 – Al-Baghdadi, Usul Al-Deen (pg.
 6-7)